-- Consistency, We are talking about trading profitable over a long haul.
-Trading is not an activity for one to feel good of being right all the time.
+- Consistency, We are talking about trading profitable over the long haul.
+Trading is not an activity for one to feel good about being right all the time.
 It is for profit.
 If you are looking for the ‘Feeling good’ activity, then, look elsewhere.
 At the end of the day, you need the dollar to pay the bill.

 To play around with risk/reward calculation, have a look at my old post Accuracy vs Risk/Reward ratio.